puppeteer/puppeteer/CONTRIBUTING.md

   - vendor <== the output of compiling `vendor/tsconfig.esm.json`
 ```

-The main entry point for the Node module Puppeteer is `cjs-entry.js`.
-This imports `lib/cjs/puppeteer/index.js` and exposes it to Node users.

 ### tsconfig for the tests

 We also maintain `test/tsconfig.test.json`.
 This is **only used to compile the unit test `*.spec.ts` files**.
 When the tests are run, we first compile Puppeteer as normal before running the unit tests **against the compiled output**.
 Doing this lets the test run against the compiled code we ship to users so it gives us more confidence in our compiled output being correct.